Ann-Ling/snRNA-seq/02_Cross-species/README.md

 3. Generate a heatmap for visualizing.

 We used homologous genes in *Drosophila melanogaster* and *Apis mellifera* for `marker.list`

-Tips: This step requires two additional scripts for AUROC calculations
+This step requires two additional scripts for AUROC calculations:
 1. `2017-08-28-runMN-US.R`
 2. `2017-08-28-runMN-US.pearson.R`